gSchool/HTTPQuestions/README.md

   age: 3,
   categories: "Education"
 };

+//////answer////

+var myObj = JSON.stringify({
+  company: "Galvanize",
+  age: 3,
+  categories: "Education"
+});

+console.log(myObj)
+/////////////

 ```
 __MISC__

 * Describe what DNS is.
+Domain Name Servers (DNS) are the Internet's equivalent of a phone book.
+They maintain a directory of domain names and translate them to Internet Protocol (IP) addresses.
+This is necessary because, although domain names are easy for people to remember, computers or machines, access websites based on IP addresses.

 * In the terminal, type `man curl`.
 Look at the man page for curl.
 What do the following flags do? `-v`, `-X`.
 (Hint: to search for a string, type `/` then the text you want, then enter.
 To quit the man page, type `q`).

+-v: Useful for debugging and seeing what's going on "under the  hood".

+-X: request <command>  (HTTP) Specifies a custom request method to use when communicating  with the HTTP server.
+The specified request method will be used instead of the method otherwise  used  (which  defaults  to GET).

 * What is TCP/IP?
 How does it interact with HTTP?
 * Does HTTP break the data that is being sent into small packets?
 If not, what protocol is responsible for it?